pedrogonzalezgutierrez/rest-api/README.md

 Body:
 {
 	"name": "Pedro",
-	"password": "Pedro"
+	"password": "Betis"
 }
 ```
-> 400: User does not exist
+> 400: User does not exist or is not enabled

 > 400: Validation Error